-Achillion Pharmaceuticals, Inc. (the Company) was incorporated on August 17, 1998 in Delaware.
+Achillion Pharmaceuticals, Inc. (the Company ) was incorporated on August 17, 1998 in Delaware.
 The Company was established to discover, develop and commercialize innovative anti-infective drug therapies.

 The Company is devoting substantially all of its efforts toward product research and development.
 During 2005, the Company recognized significant revenues, and therefore is no longer considered a development stage enterprise.
-The Company has incurred losses since inception of \$85.8 million, and has an accumulated deficit of \$96.2 million through December 31, 2005.
-Since inception, the Company has issued 250, 15,817, 22,418, 2,300 and 11,155 shares of Series A Convertible Preferred Stock (Series A), Series B Convertible Preferred Stock (Series B), Series C Convertible Preferred Stock (Series C), Series C-1 Convertible Preferred Stock (Series C-1) and Series C-2 Convertible Preferred Stock (Series C-2), respectively, for aggregate net proceeds of \$83.2 million.
+The Company has incurred losses since inception of \$85.8 million through December 31, 2005, and has an accumulated deficit of \$96.2 million through December 31, 2005.
+From inception through December 31, 2005, the Company has issued 250, 15,817, 22,418, 2,300 and 11,155 shares of Series A Convertible Preferred Stock ( Series A ), Series B Convertible Preferred Stock ( Series B ), Series C Convertible Preferred Stock ( Series C-1 Convertible Preferred Stock ( Series C-2 ), respectively, for aggregate net proceeds of \$83.2 million.